close

 Moisture in the air leading to condensation is one of the key causes of mould, and so it’s key to keep it to a minimum.
 Clean spillages immediately and thoroughly, and make sure your home is well ventilated by using an extractor fan when showering, taking a hot bath or cooking.
 Also try not to dry your clothes on radiators.
 For problems that pose a threat to your home, such as burst pipes and cracked ceilings, be sure to seek professional help.

-Essentially, all mould needs to grow is the presence of mould spores, a surface to grow on, warmth, darkness, oxygen, and moisture.
-The last ingredient — moisture — is the biggest problem.
-When all of the other environmental elements combine with condensation, moisture from humidity, or leaking water, mould begins to grow.
-Incorporating fresh air into your home will help alleviate the musty odours but it won't eliminate the issue, you must find the source and stop the mould growth.
+Mould spreads by way of microscopic spores and these can grow almost anywhere that there is moisture, oxygen, and a food source.
+Moisture is the biggest problem.
+When all of the other environmental elements combine with condensation, moisture from humidity, or leaking water, mould can start to grow.
+Improving the airflow in your home by drawing in more fresh air helps to alleviate the musty odours but it won't eliminate the issue, you must find the source and stop the mould growth.

-Mould and mildew — and the chemicals produced by them — are not great for your personal health or the air quality in your home.
+Mould and mildew — and the chemicals produced by them — can be bad for your health and the air quality in your home.
 Though often used interchangeably, there are differences.

-There are thousands of different mould species in the world including some such as Stachybotrys Chartarum which release harmful mycotoxins into the air that can damage your health.
+There are many different mould species in the world including some such as Stachybotrys Chartarum which release harmful mycotoxins into the air that can damage your health with severe allergic responses and cause neurological problems.

-1) Empty your wardrobe and ensure each item has been throughly washed before being put back in.
-Also hoover and wipe down your wardrobe, removing dust.
+1) Empty wardrobes and ensure each item of clothing has been throughly washed before being put back in.
+Also hoover and wipe down your wardrobe to remove any dust and mildew patches.

 3) Have any soft furnishings and carpets professionally cleaned or hire a machine and do it yourself.